apostrophecms/apostrophe/README.md

 ## Extending Apostrophe

 You can extend apos with additional widgets, and the [apostrophe-twitter](http://github.com/punkave/apostrophe-twitter) and [apostrophe-rss](http://github.com/punkave/apostrophe-rss) modules provide working examples.
 New widget types can even have custom loaders that bring in additional data on the server side as needed.
 It's neat stuff.

 The [apostrophe-pages](http://github.com/punkave/apostrophe-pages) module extends Apostrophe with full blown support for trees of editable web pages (like having a static site, except of course that your users can edit it gorgeously and intuitively).

+The [apostrophe-snippets](http://github.com/punkave/apostrophe-snippets) module provides a way to maintain a library of reusable content and insert it anywhere on the site.
+This widget is also designed as a basis for creating modules like [apostrophe-blog](http://github.com/punkave/apostrophe-blog), [apostrophe-events](http://github.com/punkave/apostrophe-events) and [apostrophe-map](http://github.com/punkave/apostrophe-map) with a minimum of code duplication.

 ## Minifying CSS and JS in Production